Barton College

 Written By North Carolina History Project

-Formerly known as Atlantic College, Barton College in Wilson has an institutional and denominational history that dates from 1893.
+Formerly known as Atlantic Christian College, Barton College in Wilson, North Carolina, has an institutional and denominational history that dates from 1893.

-Before Barton College, formerly known as Atlantic Christian College (ACC), Carolina Christina College existed from 1893 to 1900.
-Carolina Christian College, established in Ayden, served as an institution of higher learning for the Disciples of Christ denomination—a denomination that had a strong presence in the eastern parts of the Tar Heel State.
+Carolina Christian College preceded Atlantic Christian College; it existed from 1893 to 1900.
+Carolina Christian College, established in Ayden, was an institution of higher learning for the Disciples of Christ denomination—a denomination that had a strong presence in the eastern parts of the Tar Heel State.
 In 1901, Disciples of Christ denomination leaders decided to build a larger school in Wilson and close the school in Ayden.

 In 1901, Atlantic Christian College (ACC) was established.
 Its charter class consisted of 107 students.
-In 1923, ACC was turned into a four-year college.
+In 1923, ACC became a four-year college.
 In 1990, ACC’s name was changed to Barton College, in honor of one of the Disciples of Christ denomination’s founders, Barton Warren Stone.
 Stone had been a student at Caldwell Academy.
-In addition to having an athletic complex, the institution, today, has more than twenty buildings on a 32-acre Wilson campus and awards numerous professional degrees.
+In addition to having an athletic complex, the institution today has more than twenty buildings on a 32-acre Wilson campus.
+It has forty majors and other programs.
+The college’s fall 2024 enrollment included 1,149 undergraduates and 86 graduate students.